 Alien Records (11 Veronica st, New Lynn)

-Conch Records (115a Ponsonby Rd - note - in 2014, Conch significantly scaled down record store and focused on its cafe/restaurant)
+Conch Records (115a Ponsonby Rd - note - in 2014, Conch effectively shuttered its record store and focused solely on its cafe/restaurant - they have records as decoration)

 Flying Out -80 Pitt St, ff K Rd - opened on 18 April 2015, to coincide with Record Store Day.
 Flying Out started as an online distributor for Flying Nun/Arch Hill in 2013, and this shop grew out of that operation.